Anthony-Bible/mxtools/memory-bank/activeContext.md

 Recent development has concentrated on:

+1. API documentation updates:
+   - Expanded API documentation to cover 13 endpoints in the latest spec
+   - Added query parameter documentation for multiple endpoints
+   - Refined response schemas with accurate field typing

-1. Completed implementation of progressive traceroute updates in the frontend:
+2. Completed implementation of progressive traceroute updates in the frontend:
    - Added live updates showing each hop as it's discovered during traceroute
    - Implemented robust field mapping to handle backend data format variations (capitalized fields)
    - Added RTT formatting to display consistent millisecond values with proper precision